 Sponsored by the Federal Reserve Board, this triennial survey is the only fully representative source of information on the broad financial circumstances of U.S. households.
 The SCF is unique.
 No other survey collects data on the household finances of a probability sample of Americans.
 Data from the SCF are used to inform monetary policy, tax policy, consumer protection, and a variety of other policy issues.
 The data also serve as a basis for longer-term research on the economic state of the American family.
-The survey is thus of enormous consequence not only to the Board, which commissions it and has developed and shaped it, but also to millions of US taxpayers who have no idea of its existence.
+The survey is a critical resource to the Board, analysts, policymakers, and a variety of other stakeholders.

 The contents of the survey are of both a highly sensitive and technical nature.
 This instrument includes questions about the following: